Top three sailing accomplishments:

 What was the proudest moment of your sailing to date?

-The comeback that we achieved at the 2023 29er class worlds.
+The comeback that we achieved at the 29er class worlds in 2023.
 After qualifying we were much further back than we were hoping to be, but in the finals series, we turned it around and managed to finish up 11th, just outside our goal of top 10.
+I felt proud of how we didn’t give up when things didn’t go our way.